-As stated elsewhere in this submission, Western Power's overall service performance objective is to achieve a 25% improvement in reliability from the June 2004 SAIDI by June 2009 (i.e. the end of the first access arrangement period).
-Western Power has applied the 25 percent improvement target to both the Urban and
+As stated elsewhere in this document, Western Power's overall service performance objective is to achieve a 25% improvement in reliability from the June 2004 SAIDI by

-Rural sub-networks, to develop the proposed reliability service standard benchmarks, as shown in Table 28 below:
+June 2009 (i.e. the end of the first access arrangement period).
+Western Power has applied the 25 percent improvement target to each of the three feeder classifications, to develop the proposed SAIDI service standard benchmarks shown in Table 46, and the SAIFI service standard benchmarks shown in Table 46 below:

-Table 28: SAIDI service standard benchmarks (expressed as system minutes per annum)
+Table 46: SAIDI service standard benchmarks (expressed as system minutes per annum)